mtrevisan/Boxon/README.md

 //add the custom codec to the list of available codecs
-//(use one of the lines below) core.withDefaultCodecs(); //loads all codecs from the library itself core.withCodec(CodecCustomTest.class); //this class is where the custom codec resides core.withCodec(new VariableLengthByteArray());
+//(use one of the lines below) core.withDefaultCodecs(); //loads all codecs from the library itself core.withCodecsFrom(CodecCustomTest.class);  //this class resides in the package where the custom codec(s) are core.withCodec(new VariableLengthByteArray());
 ```